AriFordsham/GHCWiki/working-conventions/documentation-changes.md

 This takes you to **New Merge Request**: Follow the instructions and finally **Submit merge request**.

 That's it!

-## Big change
+## Big changes

-Updating [GHC's documentation](https://downloads.haskell.org/~ghc/latest/docs/html/libraries/) is easy, and can benefit new comers greatly !
+Updating [GHC's documentation](https://downloads.haskell.org/~ghc/latest/docs/html/libraries/) is easy, and can benefit newcomers greatly!

 GHC's documentation is included within in its source code, using [Haddock's markup](http://haskell-haddock.readthedocs.io/en/latest/markup.html).

 Here are the steps to modify it: